Here’s a perfectly hearty bowl of vegan ginger and scallion noodles with a really rich and earthy sauce.

 You can check out my homemade ginger scallion sauce recipe here.

-As for the noodles, I used these wide wheat noodles with a curly edge.
+I used these wide wheat noodles with a curly edge.
 The exact ones I use are called Kuan Miao sliced noodles.
-See the photo below.
+You can see the photo below.

 I get them from a local asian store and they’re from these are Taiwanese Kuan Miao Noodles.
 The brand carries a lot of different noodles that come in different sizes.